 My current research is focused around five related themes:

-Analysis and design of future wireless systems and networks, with a focus on hardware implementations of machine learning and artificial neural networks for wireless communications, including: true full-duplex, low-complexity MIMO, and mmWave systems), with a particular interest in hardware implementation;
+Analysis and design of future wireless systems and networks, with a focus on hardware implementations of machine learning and artificial neural networks for wireless communications, including: true full-duplex, low-complexity MIMO, and mmWave systems.

 Radiowave propagation and channel characterisation, particularly in man-made structures such as buildings;

 Antenna design, with a focus on space applications for small satellites, and indoor mmWave wireless systems; and

 Computational electromagnetics, with a focus on developing novel techniques, including machine learning and artificial intelligence to efficiently estimate uncertainty and sensitivity.

 I have a number of on-going research projects in these areas and welcome any inquiries from prospective ME and PhD students.
 A list of currently available ME and PhD projects is available though FindaThesis.

 Radio Systems ELECTENG 721